-New Hong Kong Security Law Comes into Force Amid Fears for Freedoms
+New Hong Kong Security Law Comes into Force amid Fears for Freedoms

 In Taipei’s fashionable Ximending shopping district, more than a dozen Hong Kong, Taiwan and Tibet activists gathered to protest the law and shout their denunciations.

+They included activist Finn Lau, against whom the Hong Kong police have issued an arrest warrant.
+“We are here to (protest) against that legislation and we request the Foreign Office and the UK government to impose sanctions against Hong Kong officials,” he told Reuters.

-Other protests are planned in Australia, Britain, Canada, Japan and the United States.
+Other protests were planned in Australia, Canada, Japan and the United States.

 "News Services" POPULAR ARTICLE